 Law Firm 1

 The first funded law firm went into administration in July 2024.
 This law firm was funded via 7 SPVs.
-Investors will recover their invested capital only.
+Investors recovered their invested capital only.
+Law Firm 2

 Contractually, SPV1 is entitled to receive a share of the law firm’s revenue on each claim regardless of the claim resolution timing.
 The other SPVs funding this law firm accrue the return daily.